-When you write a text message to your friends, call them, or meet them in a cafe, you are interacting with them.
+When you write a text message to your friend, call them, or meet them in a cafe, you are interacting with them.
 Any conversation can be an interaction.
-Interaction happens when two or more objects or agents affect each another.
+Interaction happens when two or more objects or agents affect one another.
 Some centuries ago, humans were mostly interacting with each other and their domestic animals, and thanks to evolution, we are equipped for that.

-With the advent of machines in our everyday life, multiple disciplines like human factors, communication design and information technology came together to ensure that we can interact with new objects and entities in our environment as naturally as a shepherd could with his dog.
+With the advent of machines in our everyday life, multiple disciplines like human factors, communication design, information technology, etc. came together to ensure that we can interact with new objects (human-machine interaction) and entities in our environment as naturally as a shepherd could with his dog.

 Let us take a look at this interaction in the context of video games and see if we can find a trend.
 We start by looking at the visual and audio output and then we move to the inputs.